After pulling billions, former Pimco investors may not be better off

 JPMorgan attributes the flows to its performance, low volatility and investor comfort with the manager, Bob Michele, who has been managing unconstrained funds for 10 years, a spokeswoman said.

-Wells Fargo Advisors moved assets in its Freedom managed account platform from Total Return to at least three portfolios: the MetWest Total Return Bond Fund, the AMG Managers Bond Fund and the Fidelity Advisor Strategic Income Fund, sources told Reuters.
+Wells Fargo Advisors moved assets in its Freedom managed account platform from Total Return to at least three portfolios: the MetWest Total Return Bond Fund (MWTNX.O), the AMG Managers Bond Fund (MGFIX.O) and the Fidelity Advisor Strategic Income Fund (FSIAX.O), sources told Reuters [ID:nL1N0SV3QK].

-Schwab dropped the Pimco Total Return Fund from its 10 target date funds and collective trusts, and temporarily reallocated the Pimco assets in its target date funds to the Schwab Total Bond Market Fund and the Loomis Sayles Investment Grade Bond Fund.
+Schwab dropped the Pimco Total Return Fund from its 10 target date funds and collective trusts, and temporarily reallocated the Pimco assets in its target date funds to the Schwab Total Bond Market Fund (SWLBX.O) and the Loomis Sayles Investment Grade Bond Fund (LIGRX.O).

 A Wells Fargo spokeswoman declined to comment on the changes, but said the decisions were made based on "the long term view for clients."